hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 - *Quality of the technical implementation (15%)*
   - The quality of the technical implementation is judged for web scraping and APIs, as per some of the following dimensions.

+  {{< hint >}}

-  - **Web scraping**
+  **Web scraping**
   - A single vs. multiple entities / web pages
   - Degree of complexity required to obtain data (e.g., static websites with a fixed class name vs social media which requires more dynamic approaches such as clicking on buttons and navigating across pages; self-coded extraction code versus use of a package which extracts data automatically)
   - Stability of the solution (i.e., navigation path should not be subjective to day-to-day page changes).
 Can the code be run after submission?
 Can the code be run on Windows, Mac and Linux?
   - Obeying retrieval limits (usage of timers to avoid overloading the server and getting blocked and writing efficient code; create a single BeautifulSoup object per page; avoid making redundant requests)
   - Uniqueness (e.g., a combination of data collected through an API and web scraping)

-  - **APIs**
+  **APIs**
   - A single vs. multiple API endpoints
   - Making complex API queries (e.g., chaining a multitude of parameters)
   - Applying pagination strategies (e.g., API results are spread across multiple pages)
   - Just using a package ("plugging in API key, that’s it"), versus actually written code
   - Efficient usage of endpoints (e.g., use search API rather than storing all data and manually looking for a field)
   - Documentation on how to configure API keys, access tokens, and secrets, etc.
   - Reliance on packages vs. self-coded (appropriateness)
   - Obeying retrieval limits (e.g., by means of timers)
   - Uniqueness (e.g., a combination of data collected through an API and web scraping)

+  {{< /hint >}}

 {{< hint info >}}
 __Test your extraction code before submission__